 Pinhole Gum Rejuvenation Treatment – The easiest and faster solution for gum recession, scalp free, suture-free & gum graft free

-Have you been struggling with gum recession for a while now, because you were too scared of the traditional gum grafting method?
-Have you been ignoring your gum health for a while, thinking that maybe will heal on its own?
-Have you tried to cover the roots with fillings but you still dislike your smile, and you try to hide it when in public?
+Are you struggling with gum recession due to being too scared of the traditional gum grafting method?
+Have you ignored your gum health, thinking maybe it will heal on its own?
+Have you tried to cover the roots with fillings, but you still dislike your smile, and you try to hide it when in public?

 You don’t have to suffer anymore!

-We call Gum recession, the situation when your gums will no longer cover the whole length of your teeth roots.
-The bigger the exposed zone, the most severe is the condition.
+Gum recession is when your gums will no longer cover the whole length of your teeth roots—the bigger the exposed zone, the more severe the condition.

-There can be 3 main causes for gum recession (individual or a combination between them).
+There are 3 leading causes of gum recession (individual or a combination) include:

 The biggest threat for people with severe gum recession is the risk of bone and teeth loss.
-Also, another critical risk for their general health consists of the plague that builds up on the exposed roots.
-This plague is a massive risk for an inflammatory disease like stroke, heart attack, and different type of cancer.
-Read more about it here.
+Also, another critical risk for their general health is the plaque that builds up on the exposed roots.
+This plaque puts you at a massive risk for inflammatory diseases like stroke, heart attack, and different types of cancer.

-So if you do not want to lose your teeth, suffer from bone loss and have an increased chance to do a heart attack, stroke or cancer, you need to address this issue shortly.
+So if you do not want to lose your teeth, suffer bone loss, or increase the odds of a heart attack, stroke or cancer, you need to address this issue as soon as possible.
 The longer you wait, the worst the consequences.

 Who can be affected by gum recession?

 In general, seniors are the age group with the highest risk for developing gum recession.
-But we have seen many cases of young people that people say that they looked healthy, but suffered from gum recession and were at high risk of losing their teeth.
+But we have seen many cases of young people who looked healthy but suffered from gum recession and were at increased risk of losing their teeth.

-We also noticed that the lack of discipline when it comes to daily oral habits (brushing and flossing), would be one of the leading causes of gum recession and gum disease.
+We also noticed that the lack of discipline in daily oral habits (brushing and flossing) would be one of the leading causes of gum recession and gum disease.

-The first step is to pay a visit to your dentist and find out what is the current situation.
-What are the greatest and urgent issues you need to address first?
-Also, find out if you do suffer from gum recession and if yes how sever it is?
-Your dentist or hygienist will measure your gum pockets and let you know if there is something important to address now.
+- Visit your dentist: By booking an appointment with your dentist, you can find out the current situation: What are the most urgent issues you need to address first?
+And if you are suffering from gum recession, how severe is it?
+Your dentist or hygienist will measure your gum pockets and tell you the most important things to address.

-OraVital System is a salivary DNA test that will let you know what kind of bacterias are hiding on your mouth, in your dental plaque.
-After we identify the exact bacterias, if your results show that your levels of the bacterias are higher then normal, you will be recommended to start a 2-4 weeks antibiotic program.
-This antibiotics are simple to take and will not hurt your stomach.
-They are rinses and creams that you use 2-3 times a day and help you fight against bad breath ( halitosis ) and gum disease.
+OraVital System is a salivary DNA test that will let you know what kind of bacteria are hiding in your mouth and dental plaque.
+If your bacteria levels are higher than normal, you’ll be advised to start a 2-4 week antibiotic program.
+These antibiotics are simple to take and will not hurt your stomach.
+They are rinses and creams that help you fight against bad breath and gum disease.